Last Updated on September 25, 2021

 In a world that is increasingly interested in health, fitness, and longevity, exercise science is the foundation from which lifestyles are built.
 It is the key to helping people live satisfying lives with more efficient healing and recovery, and helps aspiring teams and athletes achieve their very best.

 A bachelor’s degree in exercise science is considered a fundamental building block for constructing a successful professional career in related fields which include health and wellness, physical therapy, nursing, personal training, and even advanced medical training.
-Like other pre-med bachelor’s degrees, exercise science provides a foundation in anatomy, physiology, nutrition, and research methods.
+Exercise science is similar to other pre-med bachelor’s degrees, as it provides a foundation in anatomy, physiology, nutrition, and research methods.
 So while some students bound for medical school may not have considered exercise science, they really should – especially for those who are passionate about being fit and living well.

 These days, there are many choices available to students eager to pursue a degree in exercise science.
 Universities and colleges across the country offer a wide variety of programs to prospective students, and naturally some programs are stronger and more rigorous than others.
 New exercise science undergraduate programs are being offered every year, reflecting the growing need for professionals in this part of the workforce.